 The data center access switches are typically connected to the aggregation switches through 802.1q trunk ports.
 By default, a trunk carries all VLANs when it is first configured.
-Each access switch that supports more than one server VLAN must have a trunk connection to the data center aggregation switch, as shown in Figure 2-6.
+When using a Layer 2 access, each access switch that supports more than one server VLAN must have a trunk connection to the data center aggregation switch, as shown in Figure 2-6.